 Yes.
 It matters by lot, guys!
 Trust me on this.

 Chinese egg noodles are known and appreciated for their chewy and bouncy texture.
 And that can only be achieved by using high-protein flour that is kneaded for quite some minutes.

 That's why I'm using bread flour.
 Not all-purpose flour.
-Plus using all-purpose flour would mean a different liquid ratio, it's a whole another story.
+Plus using all-purpose flour would mean a different liquid ratio, it's a whole other story.

 The kneading process will form strong gluten in the high-protein dough.
 Strong gluten means the dough has more structure, will be able to hold its shape better, easier to stretch, and the strands are stronger and more elastic.

-They're all the good things we want in our egg noddles, guys!
+They're all the good things we want in our egg noodles, guys!

 So let's not get confused, alright?

 I've been using this ratio for a while and it works without fail.
 Also, it's such an easy calculation that you can adjust the number of eggs according to your liking.
 Although I'd recommend using at least 2 eggs with this stand mixer recipe so that there's enough dough to knead in the bowl.

 I also highly urge you to invest in a kitchen scale because it's more precise, especially for this type of recipe.

 So here's my ratio.